 If your property has a history of leaking in a certain spot, be sure to have your engineers on-site and on-call when a storm arises.

-Call the tenants ahead of time to let them know you’re prepared to address any issues, and check in during or after the rain to see they’ve encountered any issues.
+Call the tenants ahead of time to let them know you’re prepared to address any issues and check in during or after the rain to see if they’ve encountered any issues.